Online Homework Conflicts with Parental Limits on Kids’ Screen Time

 As reported in an October 2018 article in The Atlantic, most schoolwork now requires the use of a computer and an internet connection.
 In fact, one federal study found that 70% of American teachers assign homework that needs to be completed online, and at the high school level, the number of teachers assigning online homework is much higher (90%).
 In most cases, online homework assignments aren’t an occasional request but a daily occurrence.

 The online homework phenomenon is also not a new trend.
-In 2015, the National Center for Educational Statistics reported that 88% of 8th-graders and 83% of 4th-graders used a computer at home, and 80% of 8th-graders reported using a computer to complete schoolwork.
+In 2015, the National Center for Educational Statistics reported that 88% of 8th-graders and just 5% fewer 4th-graders reported using a home computer, and 80% of 8th-graders reported engaging in some screen time to complete schoolwork.

 Even Teens Admit They May Be Spending Too Much Time Online